djorlando24/pyLabDataLogger/README.md

 ## TLDR

+Dec-2021: There is a new script `monitor_devices.py` which will live-graph the first channel of every device to the screen while also logging to HDF5.

+**As of v1.1.3 Windows Subsystem for Linux 2 is confirmed supported** Windows support, finally! :-)

-**As of v1.1.0 the code has been ported to python3**
+**As of v1.1.0 the code has been ported to python3** Python2 support is no longer guaranteed, new drivers may break it.

-This software has been tested on Raspbian, Ubuntu, Debian and MacOS.
+This software has been tested on Raspbian, Ubuntu, Debian, Windows System For Linux 2 and MacOS.

 You may need to tinker with src/device/usbDevice.py if your USB to Serial adapters have different VID/PIDs to mine.